-New partnership with LinkedIn Learning (2019)
+- The launch of a new partnership with LinkedIn Learning In 2019.
 All Criteo's employees now have access to this training platform, and 60% of them activated their LinkedIn Learning license within the six months following the implementation of the platform.
-This activation rate can be considered outstanding in our sector, proving the popularity of this new digital training offer.

-Improved communication and higher utilization rate regarding our Coursera courses Accounts for an important share of the online training hours.
+This activation rate can be considered outstanding in our sector, proving the popularity of this new digital training offer. - Improved communication and higher utilization rate regarding our Coursera courses, which account for an important share of the online training hours.